Robert E. Miles

 Robert Edward Miles (January 28, 1925 – August 16, 1992) was an American white supremacist theologist and Grand Dragon of the Michigan Ku Klux Klan from Michigan.
-In 1970, he founded the Mountain Church of Jesus Christ the Savior on his property in Cohoctah Township, becoming a major "dualist" religious leader, and allied himself with various groups that constituted the racist and anti-Semitic political-religious movement known as Christian Identity, including Aryan Nations.
+In 1970, he founded the Mountain Church of Jesus Christ the Savior on his property in Cohoctah Township, becoming a major "dualist" religious leader, and allied himself with various groups that constituted the racist and antisemitic political-religious movement known as Christian Identity, including Aryan Nations.
 In the early 1980s, Miles endorsed the Northwest Territorial Imperative.

 Biography

 Robert Edward Miles was born in 1925.

 According to his obituary in the Ann Arbor News, Robert Miles was:"Raised in New York City, Miles joined the Free French forces in 1940 by lying about his age.
 He worked as a radio operator in Europe and flew 14 sorties into occupied France on agent or supply drops.

 When America entered World War II in 1941, he joined the U.S. Navy and finished the war in the Pacific.

 After the war, Miles was heavily involved with anti-communist guerrillas in the Philippines.
 He later was captured by the communists and held in a jungle prison camp for a year before he was repatriated by U.S. officials.

 From 1947 to 1969, Miles was an insurance executive for the General Accident Fire and Life Assurance of Perth, Scotland, representing the company in upstate New York and Michigan.

 At the same time, Miles was working to train Eastern European guerrillas for work behind the Iron Curtain.
 In 1953, his house mysteriously exploded in New York.
 Miles moved to Michigan soon after."

 In 1970, he founded the Mountain Church of Jesus Christ the Savior on his property in Cohoctah Township, becoming a major "dualist" religious leader, and allied himself with various groups that constituted the racist and anti-Semitic political-religious movement known as Christian Identity, including Aryan Nations.
 Miles saw Earth as the site of a battle between a true God and a false god, with Jews acting as agents of the false God against the true "chosen people" that would be "white Aryans".
 According to the political scientist Michael Barkun, his dualistic theology was important despite its idiosyncrasies, and "the avuncular Miles functioned as a kind of elder statesman of the racial movement".